Seattle Seahawks vs. Tennessee Titans NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Over/under insights

-- Out of 17 games last year, Seattle played eight with more than 53 points scored, its current matchup's total.
+- Seattle played seven games with more than 53.5 points scored, its current matchup's point total, last season.

-- Last year, 10 of Tennessee's 17 matchups went over 53 total points scored.
+- A total of 10 Tennessee games last season (out of 17) had more than 53.5 total points scored.

-- Opponents of the two teams averaged a combined 2.4 fewer points per game (50.6) last season than this matchup's total of 53 points.
+- The Seahawks and the Titans saw their opponents average a combined 2.9 fewer points per game last season than the point total of 53.5 set for this game.

-- The Seahawks' average point total in matchups last year was 51.3, 1.7 points less than the total in this game.
+- The average point total in Seahawks games last year was 2.2 fewer points than the total of 53.5 in this matchup.

-- The average point total for the Titans in 2020 was 2.7 points lower than this game's over/under.
+- The average over/under in Titans games in 2020 was 3.2 less points than the point total of 53.5 for this outing.

 Seahawks stats and trends

-- Seattle covered eight times in 16 chances against the spread last season.
+- Seattle won eight games against the spread last season, while failing to cover eight times.

-- The Seahawks were favored by 5.5 points or more seven times last season, and covered the spread in two of those contests.
+- The Seahawks were favored by 6 points or more six times last season, and covered the spread in one of those contests.

-- Click over to SISportsbook and place your wager on the Seahawks against the spread.

-- Seattle's games went over the point total seven out of 16 times last season.
+- Seattle's games hit the over seven out of 16 times last season.

-- Seattle was 7-2 against the spread and 7-2 overall in games when it put up over 27.4 points last year.
+- Seattle was 7-2 against the spread and 7-2 overall in games when it recorded over 27.4 points last year.

-- In games that Seattle piled up more than 398.3 yards last year, the team was 4-2 against the spread and 4-2 overall.
+- Seattle was 4-2 against the spread and 4-2 overall when the team piled up more than 398.3 yards last season.

-- The Seahawks turned the ball over 18 times last season, five fewer than the Titans forced turnovers (23).
+- Last season the Seahawks had 18 turnovers, five fewer than the Titans had takeaways (23).

 Titans stats and trends

-- Tennessee covered seven times in 16 matchups with a spread last year.
+- Tennessee put together a 7-9-0 record against the spread last season.

-- The Titans won their only game last season when playing as at least 5.5-point underdogs.
+- The Titans were an underdog by 6 points or more once last season, and covered the spread.

-- A total of 12 of Tennessee's games last season hit the over.
+- A total of 12 of Tennessee's games last year went over the point total.

-- Tennessee was 7-5 against the spread and 10-2 overall last season when the team put up more than 23.2 points.
+- Tennessee was 7-5 against the spread and 10-2 overall in games when it recorded more than 23.2 points last season.

-- In games that Tennessee piled up more than 380.6 yards last year, the team was 5-4 against the spread and 7-2 overall.
+- In games that Tennessee amassed more than 380.6 yards last year, the team was 5-4 against the spread and 7-2 overall.

 - The Titans had 12 giveaways last season, while the Seahawks had 22 takeaways.